markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Other items we changed gave them more horizontal space, like how the trainer cards and making sure all three flex children in `.contact-info` became full width.
 There is also a new CSS property here, something we haven't seen before.
 Can you spot it?

 If we look at the page and resize the window to a phone's width, the contact form switches places with the map!
-This is being moved by using the `order` CSS property, another property that only adheres to child elements of a flexbox or CSS grid.
+This is being moved by using the `order` CSS property, another property that only adheres to child elements of a flexbox or CSS grid (which we'll get to next!).

 The `order` property can be used to rearrange how these child elements appear on a page without actually moving the HTML code around and can be extremely useful in cases like this.
 A lot of times, a certain layout will look great on a bigger screen because there's more space, but as that space shrinks and the elements get closer to one another they end up looking like they're running into one another.
 The `order` property can be used to switch elements around and fix how they end up looking on different devices.